skaffa/py-js-xecrypt-decrypter/README.md

 2. Enter any character (except 'q') and press Enter to continue to the next decryption attempt.

 3. To exit the script, enter 'q' and press Enter.

+Note:

+This is not my own script.
+I needed it for https://www.hackthissite.org/missions/realistic/6/index.html Initially i found [this](https://github.com/rudolfce/XECryption-crack), but only supports Python2, so i ported it to python3